diogo-fernan/testh/README.md

 * `testh/bin/test`.

-To compile and run the program issue the following command at a command line whose current working directory is `testh/src/`:
+The following command needs to be issued at a command line whose current working directory is `testh/src/` in order to compile and run the program:

 * `make clean; make; make run`.